Animal noise, animal issues and neighbours

 If you want to look at the exact laws for your area just click the link.

 Let’s start by looking at the most important things that must be done by owners of cats, dogs and any other animal, bird or reptile to ensure their neighbours are given the right they have under under law to enjoy your property without interference from a neighbour.
 Your neighbour actually commits what is called a ‘private nuisance’ when they substantially and unreasonably affect your enjoyment of your property and you can take this up with your local council and if that fails, the local Magistrates Court.

 The common themes of the various laws relating to domestic animals on your property are:

-♦ Dogs and cats must be registered with the local council.
-The exceptions being:
+♦ Dogs and cats who have reached the age of 2 months must be registered with the local council.

-QLD – All dogs and cats for some councils (you need to check with your council)
+QLD – Cats for some councils (you need to check with your council)

 ♦ Animals must not be a nuisance to neighbours through their noise or behaviour.